Redcroow/portfolio-pro/src/content/work/portfolio.md

 - Continue to add new projects to the portfolio.
 - Improve the design and ergonomics of the site.
 - Develop a multilingual version of the portfolio.
+For the v2 :
+- Add a language system to switch between French and English
+- Add a recommendation section to the home page
 <br><br>

 ##### Appendices